 Defensive driving in Arkansas is typically available to drivers who have not received any tickets within the past few years.
 This means many drivers will qualify to enroll in defensive driving school to dismiss their tickets.
 Requirements for taking defensive driving usually include:

 - drivers must not have received a ticket for a moving violation within the last three years

 - drivers must not have completed defensive driving school for citations within the last three years

 - citations that require a mandatory court appearance will not be eligible

-It's essential that you check with the traffic court handling your case to determine eligibility before you enroll in defensive driving school.
+You must check with the traffic court handling your case to determine eligibility before enrolling in a defensive driving school.
 Often, courts have specific requirements for completion, and many will require that you request permission before enrolling in a defensive driving course.
-If you start or complete your defensive driving school program before you receive permission from the court, you may not get credit for your enrollment.
+If you start or complete your defensive driving school program before receiving permission from the court, you may not get credit for your enrollment.

 Arkansas Traffic Ticket Dismissal with Defensive Driving

 Some court systems offer defensive driving as part of a traffic probation program.
 Under these programs, drivers who have a clean driving record can avoid having the moving violation added to their record.
-Typically, these programs require that the driver have no recent traffic tickets, probations, DWI or DUI.
-The drivers are required to attend a defensive driving school, pay a program fee, and remain moving violation free for the next six months.
+Typically, these programs require that the driver have no recent traffic tickets, probations, DWI, or DUI.
+The drivers must attend a defensive driving school, pay a program fee, and remain moving violation-free for the next six months.

 Defensive Driving Courses Available in Arkansas

 In Arkansas, defensive driving school courses are usually between four to eight hours long, depending on the course provider, court, and program you’re enrolled in.
 You may be required to take the course in person, or you may have the option to complete your course online.
 Some defensive driving schools will allow you to complete the course over a single session, while others have multiple sessions, particularly online.